Minirail: Blue

+The Blue Minirail received its nickname from the color of the cars' body, accented with white roof and doors.
 Passengers rode in open cars that carried a maximum of 12 people in each.
 Nine cars made up a single train; one head car, seating only three passengers, seven mid-section cars and one tail car.

 Yellow

 The Yellow Minirails received their nicknames from the colour of the cars' canopies.
 Twelve 16-car trains operated on each line.
 Each train seated 60 in its 105 ft length.

 Also designed by Habegger, these cars were built in 1964 for the Swiss National Exhibition held that year in Lausanne.
 Originally controlled by an on-board operator, they were converted to automatic operation for Expo 67.
 Additional cars were purchased from the manufacturer, Von Roll Seilbahnen AG.

 to replace the rolling stock and rail from Lausanne that were sold to Blackpool's Pleasure Beach.

 The Yellow Minirails ran on a pair of outward-facing 3+1/2 in × 12 in "C" channels, 4+9/16 in apart and supported on A-frames.
+Both Yellow loop routes were built by Mojan Ltée.

 When Six Flags Corporation took over management of La Ronde at the turn of the century, the company replaced the minirail's eponymous yellow canopies with aqua-green colored ones.
 Additionally, snack food advertisements relating to the park were affixed to the sides of each Minirail car.